sense-5/shelter-in-pets/README.md

 - React Native is a JavaScript library for building mobile applications.

-- React Native's framework that allows components to be built ontop of other components with their own state.
+- React Native's framework that allows components to be built on top of other components with their own state.

 ### Redux